ARDENNES MOUNTAIN BEER TOUR

 You’ll enjoy this great university city and its many beer cafés, including the “longest bar in Europe,” which is what they call the 30 plus establishments around the Oude Markt (Old Market square).
 (Breakfast)

-Day Eight • Leuven We’re on foot today for this final full day of the tour.
+Day Eight, Wed.
+May 13 • Leuven We’re on foot today for this final full day of the tour.
 This is mostly a free day, which will be welcomed as up until this point, we’ve been running a pretty full schedule.
 There is an optional short walking tour at 11 a.m. of downtown Leuven.
 Meet in the lobby.
 Lunch is on your own, then at 2:30 p.m. we meet at one of my favorite places in Leuven, Cafe Commerce for a company farewell beer as we share our favorite moments from the tour and say our goodbyes to our new-found friends.

 The rest of the afternoon and evening is free in Leuven.
 There’s lots of shopping possibilities in this university town on a Friday when everything is open.
 It’s also a great town just to sit on a terrace and people watch.
 Also, consider climbing the tower of the university library.
 Dinner is on your own.
 With it being Friday evening, the town should be vibrant.
 It’s the perfect, beautiful, walkable, Belgian city in which to wrap the tour.
+(Breakfast)

-* This itinerary is subject to change.
+*Itinerary is subject to change.

 Leuven in the Summer.